gizur/php_applications/applications/cikab/tests/README.md

 Usages
 ### Things to do before running test script

+* Run node init.js to check the current status
 * Set expected results in each test case otherwise it may fail.
 * Run node make.js to set the environment.
 * Update local FTP details in config.inc.php at